 - (1) Procurement Method.
 Architect-Engineer services shall be procured as provided in this section except when authorized as a small purchase, expedited, or emergency procurement. - (2) Policy.
-It is the policy to publicly announce all requirements for architectengineer services and negotiate contracts on the basis of demonstrated competence and qualifications at a fair and reasonable price. - (3) Selection.
-The Chief P&S Director and the Technical Services Division of the Department of Public Works shall jointly maintain files of current statements of qualifications of architect-engineer firms.
-After public announcement of requirement for architect-engineer services, current statements shall be reviewed together with those that may be submitted by other firms in response to the announcement.
+It is the policy to publicly announce all requirements for architect-engineer services and negotiate contracts on the basis of demonstrated competence and qualifications at a fair and reasonable price. - (3) Selection.
+The P&S Director and the Technical Services Division of the Department of Public Works shall jointly maintain files of current statements of qualifications of architect-engineer firms.
+After public announcement of requirement for architectengineer services, current statements shall be reviewed together with those that may be submitted by other firms in response to the announcement.
 Discussions shall be conducted with at least three (3) of the firms regarding the contract requirements and technical approach and selection made therefrom, in order of preference, of no less than three (3) firms determined to be the most highly qualified to perform the services required.
-Fee proposals may be solicited upon public announcement: however, this information shall not be considered in the selection of the most highly-qualified firms.
-Such fee proposals may be used by the P&S Director in determining a fair and reasonable contract price. - (4) Negotiation.
-The Chief P&S Director shall negotiate a contract with the highest qualified architect-engineer firm at a price determined to be fair and reasonable to the government.
+Fee proposals may be solicited upon public announcement; however, this information shall not be considered in the selection of the most highly qualified firms.
+Such fee proposals may be used by the P&S Director in determining a fair and reasonable contract price.

+(4) Negotiation.
+The P&S Director shall negotiate a contract with the highest qualified architect-engineer firm at a price determined to be fair and reasonable to the government.
 In determining what constitutes a fair and reasonable price to the government, the P&S Director shall consider factors such as the prices proposed by other firms responding to the solicitation.
-If a fair and reasonable price cannot be negotiated, negotiations shall be terminated and negotiations shall be undertaken with the second with the highest ranking qualified firm.
-If a fair and negotiations shall be undertaken with the third highest qualified firm.
-If a fair and reasonable price cannot be negotiated with any of the firms, then the Chief P&S Director shall may select additional firms in order of competence and qualifications and continue negotiations until a fair and reasonable price is agreed upon.
+If a fair and reasonable price cannot be negotiated with the highest ranking qualified firm, then the P&S Director may select additional firms in order of competence and qualifications and continue negotiations until a fair and reasonable price is agreed upon.

 Section 4-103 Competitive Selection Procedures for Professional Services.
-[From 3-107]